ddterm/gnome-shell-extension-ddterm/docs/BUILD.md

 # 4. `npm install`

 The extension needs two JavaScript libraries from npm: handlebars and rxjs.
-To download them, run `npm install`:
+`make` should automatically run `npm install` when necessary to download them.

+However, you could also run `npm install` manually:

     $ npm install